 The first time I went to Ohio and tried a proper buckeye, I totally got the hype.
 There is something so magical about the combination, and how humble but delicious it is.

 Since then, I’ve dabbled in a few homemade versions, and have wound up with something that I think is even better.
-Here’s what’s different:
+You can think of these as buckeye balls, still made with simple ingredients, but here’s what’s different:

 The Merits Of This Recipe